The LA Foodways film series examines the storied agricultural history of Los Angeles to understand present food waste challenges

 Is There Hope for Planet Earth was produced with world-renowned science and engineering California Institute of Technology (Caltech).
 The film explores the causes and long-term effects of climate change with Caltech paleoclimatologist Dr. Jess Adkins.

-LA Foodways is a new a six-part documentary series and one-hour feature film for KCET/PBS, that debuted Spring 2019.
-“Foodways” was first coined in 1942 by anthropologists, folklorists and food scholars to describe the study of why we eat what we eat, and what it means: “Food at the intersection of culture, tradition, and history.”
-Our attitudes, practices, and rituals around food are a window onto our most basic beliefs about the world and ourselves.
+LA Foodways is a six-part documentary series and one-hour feature film for KCET/PBS that debuted in spring 2019.
+Foodways was first coined in 1942 by anthropologists, folklorists and food scholars to describe the study of why we eat what we eat, and what it means: “Food at the intersection of culture, tradition and history.”
+Our attitudes, practices and rituals around food are a window onto our most basic beliefs about the world and ourselves.